4vul/4vul/README.md

 Hello.
-I'm some random guy that does random things in random places.
+I'm 4vul.
+For the most part, I do random things in random places.
-I play videogames and I mod those videogames.
+I play games, draw things, and have big ideas.
-It's nothing special.
-Why are you here?